Rainshadow garden

 Rainshadow Garden on Aurora St.

 Spirea, creeping euonymous, and perennial hellebores provide the structure of this planting.
 The site has evolved since its first planting, and has shifted from full sun to mostly shade.
-It is typically planted with shade-loving caladium in the summer.
+It is typically planted with shade-loving caladium and coleus in the summer.
 A few perennial Rudbeckia hirta give a nod to the mural above the planting.
 Artist Kellie Cox painted the mural in 2013.

 Seneca Point